Business & Finance

 Advertising Manager Salary Overview

-The Advertising Manager is a sought-after profession in the United States with a median annual salary of $153,300.
-Compensation typically ranges from $72,600 for entry-level positions to $228,000 for experienced professionals in high-demand markets.
+The Advertising Manager is one of the most important roles in the Business & Finance sector of the US economy in 2026.
+With a median annual salary of $153,300, compensation for this position ranges from $72,600 at the entry level to $228,000 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Advertising Manager in the US earns between $72,600 and $228,000 per year, with a median of $153,300.